flatironinstitute/labbox-ephys/README.md

 * Linux or MacOS
 * Docker
     - For Linux, be sure that your non-root user is in the docker group
+    - Recommended test from command line: `docker run hello-world`
 * Python (>= 3.6)
 * git

 ### Create directories and set environment variables

 You will need to create a data directory.
-Here we assume that "user" is the name of the logged in user.
-Rename as desired - you can choose any location you want.
+You can choose any location you want, but on Linux this could look like the following (where `<user>` is the name of the logged-in user):

-* `/home/user/labbox/labbox-ephys-data`
+* `/home/<user>/labbox/labbox-ephys-data-dir`

 Set an environment variable to point to this directory so we can refer to it elsewhere